alussana/TrieSUS/README.md

 ### Pseudocode

 The function that returns a SUS is described below, and it corresponds to `Trie.find_sus()` in the codebase.
-It is assumed that the following relevant functions or data structures exist:
+It is assumed that the following relevant functions or data structures are available:

 * `word`: list of strings.
 The items (symbols) of the set for which we want to find the smallest unique subset.
 * `symbol_ranks`: dictionary mapping each key to its corresponding rank.
 The item (symbol) occurring most frequently in the sets of the collection is given rank `1`.